cysouw/graphicalgrammar/text/english.md

 Barrett's grammar includes a system of parsing by writing grammatical abbreviations above the words of the sentence, resulting in quite long sequences of letters.
 For example: *v r n ind pr 3 s* stands for *verb regular neuter indicative present third singular*, somewhat reminiscent of contemporary interlinear glossing.
 The idea for such abbreviations might have been inspired by the "scheme" used by Brown [-@brown1831: 82], see [@sec:brown1826].
 The key to Barrett's abbreviations is given in a one-page summary [@barrett1837: 29].
 This letter-bases system of analysis is also included in the preface under the heading "directions to the learner" [@barrett1837: vii].
 Curiously, there is another identical edition of the same book from the same year in which this part is not included in the preface [@barrett1837a].
 The first text analysed with this system is a poem [@next] by Elizabeth Carter [@barrett1837: 33].
 This text will later be depicted by graphical trees.

 The influence of Brown is quite evident in the 1842 minor revision of this book [@barrett1842].
 Here we first find the infamous page-insert with a plate, depicting the syntactic structure of the Carter poem [@next] using tree-like graphical illustrations, as shown in [@fig:barrett1842_plate].
 Barrett will reuse and reprint this plate in all his subsequent revisions and books.
 The structure of these illustrations is explained at the end of the book [@barrett1842: 121-128].
 Specifically the terms "sentensic/insentensic", "plenary/implenary" and "broken/unbroken" [@barrett1842: 124] are idiosyncratic terms introduced in Brown [-@brown1837].
 In that book, Brown also introduced the notion of a tree-like sentence structure with a *truncus* and a *clados*, which Barrett simple translates as *trunk* and *branch*, respectively.
-Brown's *truncus* is always a subject, which is also seen in the tree-depictions by Barrett in [@fig:barrett1842_plate].
-Barrett's trees are very similar in structure to the tree strucure envisioned by Brown, as shown in [@fig:brown1840_108] from Brown [-@brown1840: 108].
+Brown's *truncus* is always a noun, which is also seen in the tree-depictions by Barrett in [@fig:barrett1842_plate].
+Barrett's trees are very similar in structure to the tree strucure envisioned by Brown, as shown in [@fig:brown1840_108] [@brown1840: 108].

 ::: ex
+Elizabeth Carter *The Pursuit of Happiness* [cited in @barrett1837: 33]

 The midnight moon serenly smiles \
 O'er nature's soft repose; \
 No low'ring cloud obscures the sky, \